jlinclabs/stampede/SPEC.md

 When validating a digital event; Proof-of-Identity (authorship) is solved with cryptographic key pairs, However Proof-of-When that event happened requires either trust-in-all-parties or 3rd party attestation.

-Current solutions "anchor" dWeb events by piggybacking on cryptocurrency ledgers, paying expensive fees for overkill consensus algorithms.
+Current solutions "anchor" dWeb events by piggybacking on cryptocurrency ledgers, paying expensive fees for consensus algorithms.

 Stampede solves the Proof-of-When problem by providing decentralized sequencing at close-to-cost prices.